Premium Roll-Over Valve Kits for Arctic Cat King Cat and Yamaha Sidewinder

-Q, Will the factory OEM normally closed check valve leak oil if the engine is still running while the snowmobile is on its side?
+Q, Will the factory OEM normally closed check valve allow oil to leak out, if the engine is still running while the snowmobile is on its side?

 A, If the engine is still running while the sled is on it's side and under the right conditions it is possible.
 Anytime the engine is running, air flow is forcing the OEM check valve to open and oil can flow out of the breather hose.
 This is why we prefer to use a tether to control a normally open valve.
 By using a tether, it shuts down the engine and closes the shut off valve at the same time!